-For World Cup competitions, Directoire Techniques are appointed by the organizing committees, in accordance with the rules specified in Article o.85 below.
+For World Cup competitions, Directoire Techniques are appointed by the organizing committees, in accordance with the rules specified in Article 0.85 below.

+2. Functions

-- 2. Functions - o.58 The functions of the Directoire Technique include the strict but complete organization of the different events and the obligation to see that the Rules are adhered to; they cannot decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them.
+0.58 The functions of the Directoire Technique include the strict but complete organization of the different events and the obligation to see that the Rules are adhered to; they cannot decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them.